shotgunsoftware/tk-multi-starterapp/README.md

 - the `master` branch contains a standard multi app which runs in all engines.
-- the `shotgun_multi_select` branch shows how to get started if you want to create a *shotgun specific* app where you can select multiple objects in Flow Production Tracking and pass this selection into the app.
+- the `shotgun_multi_select` branch shows how to get started if you want to create a *Flow Production Tracking Toolkit specific* app where you can select multiple objects in Flow Production Tracking and pass this selection into the app.
 - the `shotgun_model_delegate` branch illustrates how to use the Flow Production Tracking MVC model for efficient data retrieval and the toolkit widget delegate system for display